andrejewski/raj-spa/README.md

 This means the current program will be torn down and the next program set up.
 For a minor change like in query params, this can be expensive, lose useful state, and thrash the view.
 Programs that can resolve these route changes can be thought of as *self-managed programs*.
-If the program is the same between `getRouteProgram` calls, we pass down the route change to the program to handle.
+If the program is the same between `getRouteProgram` calls, we pass down a `RajRouter` to the program.
+The program can subscribe to routes emitted from this router.

 ```js
 function getRouteProgram (route, { selfManaged }) {